 One of the most appealing new features of the custom FileMaker Pro database designed and developed by eXcelisys is the integration of PayPal.
 With the old subscription service, Cossey had to spend time sending out invoices and following up with accounting departments to get paid.
 This was often a laborious process — especially when foreign entities were involved.
 Now, users enter their credit card numbers directly into the system to buy access.
 To protect users, the transaction is SSL-encrypted and the site does not store any credit card information.

-- Real-time data for users: With the old subscription service, Cossey updated the data in batches and sent out new DVDs every six months.
+Real-time data for users: With the old subscription service, Cossey updated the data in batches and sent out new DVDs every six months.
 This resulted in a data lag.
 For example, if Cossey unearthed new data three weeks after sending out a DVD, the new data would not get into the hands of subscribers until the next round of updates.
-Now, Cossey makes updates from his desktop and it goes live immediately.
+Now, with FileMaker WebDirect, Cossey can make updates from his desktop and it will go live immediately .

 Full Steam Ahead